High School Computing (HS1917)

 High School Computing (HS1917) will run from April – September 2020 (High school terms 2 and 3).
 Each week you’ll watch online lectures in your own time as well as attend a tutorial after school, either at UNSW or at a host high school.
 You’ll also complete numerous assignments.

 School tutorials are held on Wednesdays from 4-6pm and the UNSW Mega-tutorials are held on Wednesdays from 4.30-6.30pm.
-A full and detailed schedule will be posted closer to the start of the course.

 Computer labs will be used in tutorials, but it is beneficial if you have your own computer and internet connection.